Skip to main content

 • Shared mailboxes fully supported

-• No SMTP limitations
+• No SMTP authentication workarounds needed

 Recommendation: Use Microsoft Graph API backend for shared mailboxes when possible.